Search for fish species near you

 NOAA Fisheries is the federal agency responsible for managing fisheries in U.S. federal waters (3 to 200 miles offshore, or 9 to 200 miles offshore off Texas and the west coast of Florida).
 NOAA Fisheries scientists and managers work with regional fishery management councils to monitor fish populations and fisheries and set regulations to ensure sustainable harvests and practices.
 The councils include representatives from the fishing industry, environmental groups, states, and tribes.
 Much of our success in the United States is due to the involvement of our U.S. commercial and recreational fishing fleets and their commitment to the stewardship of our marine resources.

 Coastal states are in charge of the fisheries that operate inshore (out to 3 miles, or 9 miles off Texas and the west coast of Florida).
 Interstate commissions help coordinate management among states in the same region.
-NOAA Fisheries and the coastal states and commissions support and advise each other and work together to ensure management is consistent across jurisdictions.
+NOAA Fisheries, the councils, and the coastal states and commissions support and advise each other and work together to ensure management is consistent across jurisdictions.

 Last but not least, you, the public, have a role in our fisheries management process.
 It’s open for public participation through attending meetings, commenting on proposed management measures, serving on panels and committees, and providing data through cooperative research.